cieslarmichal/faker-cxx/CONTRIBUTING.md

    Before making changes, make sure you have `clang-format` installed.
 If you're using Visual Studio Code, you can install the `clang-format` extension.

-3**Make commits of logical units:**
+3. **Make commits of logical units:**

 This means that each commit should contain a complete and coherent piece of work that can be understood independently of other changes.
 For example, if you're fixing two different bugs, it's better to make two separate commits (one for each bug) rather than one commit that contains fixes for both bugs.
 This makes it easier to understand the purpose of each commit, and allows each change to be reviewed and applied separately.

-4**Make sure you have added the necessary tests for your changes:**
+4. **Make sure you have added the necessary tests for your changes:**

 If you're adding a new feature or changing existing functionality, it's important to update or add tests that verify your changes.
 This helps to ensure that your changes work as expected and don't introduce new bugs.
 It also helps other developers understand what your code is supposed to do.

-5**Run all the tests to assure nothing else was accidentally broken:**
+5. **Run all the tests to assure nothing else was accidentally broken:**

 Before you submit your changes, you should run all the project's tests to make sure your changes haven't inadvertently broken anything.
 Even if you think your changes are isolated, there could be unexpected interactions with other parts of the codebase.

-6**If you've added a new file to your project with non-Latin characters, ensure that the file encoding is set to Unicode (UTF-8 without signature) - Codepage 65001 in Microsoft Visual Studio Code:**
+6. **If you've added a new file to your project with non-Latin characters, ensure that the file encoding is set to Unicode (UTF-8 without signature) - Codepage 65001 in Microsoft Visual Studio Code:**

 If a file contains non-Latin characters (such as characters from Chinese, Arabic, or many other non-Latin alphabets),